How to classify pharmaceutical products for import or export: guidance to using chapter 30 of the UK Trade Tariff and full list of exceptions.

 - the concentration of the active substances that the product is based on

 - how the product is to be used

-The level of vitamins and minerals in these products must be much higher than the recommended daily allowance of these substances for just maintaining general health or well-being.
+Medicines based on vitamins and minerals must contain levels of such substances considerably higher than the recommended daily allowance than those just for maintaining general health or well-being.

 Medicinal preparations that are classified under heading code 3004 because they’re made up into measured doses or because they’re intended for retail sale must be classified under this heading code - they can’t be classified under any other heading code in the Tariff.

 Classifying specific pharmaceutical goods

 Heading code 3006 covers certain specific pharmaceutical products.
 They must be classified under this heading code and can’t be classified under any other heading in the Tariff.

 Products that must be covered under heading code 3006 include: